 Providing vision and architectural guidance to organisations

 Organisations often outsource the development of their architectures to large consulting companies or vendors.
 Whilst this might seem the most efficient and timely manner to bring external knowledge into the organisation, quite often it results in architectures that are “locked in time” or “shelfware” once the engagement is finished.
-An ongoing effort to train staff and build ownership in the product is crucial for success.
+An ongoing effort to train staff and build ownership of the product is crucial for success.

 The following tasks are needed in an architecture governance function: